 Plus, many campuses are walkable or have excellent university-sanctioned transportation so that you can survive without a car.
 If you are living off-campus, just be sure you live near public transportation and you can still live without a car.
 Plus, a bus or metro pass is likely going to be a lot cheaper than a car.

 Look for Better Deals on Books

-When living off campus, it is important to protect yourself.
+When you are living off-campus, it is important to protect yourself.
 Some college apartment complexes will charge you the utilities as part of the rent.
 This is an advantage because you do not have to worry if your roommate doesn’t pay their share of the utilities.
-Try to avoid putting everything in only your name.
+It's also wise to avoid putting everything in your name only.
 Divide the utility bills up among the roommates so no one person is in charge of collecting all of the money or covering it if someone is short.

-Also, make sure you lock up personal items like your social security card and credit card information so that you can protect yourself from identity theft.
+Also, make sure you lock up personal items like your Social Security card and credit card information so that you can protect yourself from identity theft.

 Updated by Rachel Morgan Cautero.